-In the paper, researchers argued that making employers responsible for preventing sexual harassment lead to prevention programs designed primarily to avoid liability.
+In the paper, researchers argued that making employers responsible for preventing sexual harassment leads to prevention programs designed primarily to avoid liability.
 Instead, the authors argued, employees should play a foundational role in preventing sexual harassment.

 We contend that a more effective approach to preventing harassment involves developing employee responsibility for maintaining a harassment-free work environment, thus developing an environment of mutual respect where individuals take it on themselves to monitor and eliminate harassment from the workplace.

-It wouldn’t be until the just before the rise of the #MeToo movement that culture change became more broadly recognized as a critical element of sexual harassment prevention.
+It wouldn’t be until just before the rise of the #MeToo movement that culture change became more broadly recognized as a critical element of sexual harassment prevention.